Note

 RLModules#

-The tuned examples folder contains python config files that can be executed analogously to all other example scripts described here to run tuned learning experiments for the different algorithms and environment types.
+The tuned examples folder contains python config files that you can execute analogously to all other example scripts described here to run tuned learning experiments for the different algorithms and environment types.

 For example, see this tuned Atari example for PPO, which learns to solve the Pong environment in roughly 5 minutes.
-It can be run as follows on a single g5.24xlarge (or g6.24xlarge) machine with 4 GPUs and 96 CPUs:
+You can run it as follows on a single g5.24xlarge or g6.24xlarge machine with 4 GPUs and 96 CPUs:

 $ cd ray/rllib/tuned_examples/ppo